Anchovy Paste Substitute: Easy Vegan Anchovy Paste Recipe

 Roughly translating to a pleasant savory taste, umami suggests it equates to “savory”, technically, they are distinct.
 Savory covers various flavors.

-Umami also refers to having a spicy or salty quality without sweetness.
+Miso and nori work together to create the deep, savory flavor traditionally provided by anchovies.
 This versatility makes it useful yet occasionally less precise when describing dishes.
 In contrast, terms like salty and umami maintain clearer distinctions.
 Honestly, sometimes it feels like I’m overthinking it!

-Unlike many store-bought vegan anchovy substitutes, this version skips the oil, soy, and ultra-processed ingredients entirely.
-It’s made from simple pantry staples you most likely already have in your pantry, making it both accessible and affordable.
-Plus, you can easily adjust the saltiness to match your taste, something pre-made options rarely allow.
+Unlike many store-bought vegan anchovy substitutes, this homemade version skips the added oil and gives you complete control over the ingredients and saltiness.
+It’s made from a short list of familiar pantry staples you may already have on hand, making it both accessible and affordable.
+Plus, you can easily adjust the flavor to match the dish you are making — something pre-made options rarely allow.

 Produce